 As a result of the subsequent spell out driven movement of F_4P to the top of the tree, the agreement subtree surfaces as a suffix on the participle zone.
-Notice that the Agr -y will come out as a suffix if, for instance, the phi-features it is made of constitute a sequence of individual heads (not a subconstituent triangle as indicated now in (44) and elsewhere):
+Notice that the Agr -y will come out as a suffix no matter if the phi-features form a sequence of individual heads or a subconstituent triangle as indicated in (44) and elsewhere.
+In this way, the derivation below looks similar to the proposal in Leu (2015), where the participle moves as a remnant constituent in front of the agreement suffix.

-The movement of the constituent comprising the verb stem (VP) and the subset of the participle zone $F_3P>...>F_1P$ (without yet a higher layer of structure building active non-present L-participles, as predicted by the hierarchy in (17)) on top of the phrase marker also explains why even nominative NPs are obligatorily placed after participles (as long as there is no copular BE present in the sequence, as already indicated in (34-b)).16
+The movement of the constituent comprising the verb stem (VP) and the subset of the participle zone F_3P >...> F_1P (without yet a higher layer of structure building active non-present L-participles, as predicted by the hierarchy in (17)) on top of the phrase marker also explains why even nominative NPs are obligatorily placed after participles (as long as there is no copular BE present in the sequence, as already indicated in (34)).16